 A gypsy woman begging—with an infant for bonus sympathy points—outside a market in Bologna, Italy.

-First off, I've got nothing against the Roma or Romany people—which are the proper names for the traditionally semi-nomadic people originally (according to most theories) from south-central Europe that are commonly referred to as "gypsies."
+First off, I've got nothing against the Roma or Romany people—which are the proper names for the traditionally semi-nomadic people originally (according to most theories) from south-central Europe that are commonly referred by the slightly derogatory term "gypsies."

 As with any group of people, the vast majority of Romany are decent, hard-working folks.
 The problem is that it is unlikely you will meet any of these (or that, if you do, you won't even know they are Roma any more than you'd "know" whether a random person on the street might be Italian, or Bulgarian, or Albanian).